 Does SMILE Laser Eye Surgery hurt?

-In our experience with patients, the worst part of Laser Eye Surgery always comes before the treatment.
+In our experience, the worst part of Laser Eye Surgery always comes before the treatment.

-It’s the anxiety of sitting and waiting to speak in front of a room full of people.
-The sleepless nights worrying about starting a new job.
-The anticipation and fear of knowing in a few months you’ll have surgery.
+It’s the anxiety of sitting and waiting to speak in front of a crowd.
+It’s the sleepless nights worrying about the first day on a new job.
+It’s the anticipation of knowing in a few months you’ll have surgery.

 Knowledge Dispels Fear